rajs25/Flight-Fare-Prediction/README.md

 ## Overview
-This is a Flask web app which predicts fare of Flight ticket.
+This is a python project predicts fare of Flight ticket.

 ## Further Requirements